 https://www.youtube.com/watch?v=GmVU3LOcLds

-Keith Harben, Tom's neighborhood friend and band manager of the Sundowners, told me that he recalled the night the band broke up.
+Keith Harben, Tom's close neighborhood friend and band manager of the Sundowners, told me that he recalled the night the band broke up.
 It happened as a result of a fist fight in this frat house between 16-year-old Tom and the band's drummer, Dennis Lee, which Keith witnessed.

 401 Fraternity Dr., Gainesville, FL 32603